brianubyun/rchat/README.md

 ## Project Description
  > * R'Chat is a chat room that runs on a server, authenticates, and accepts multiple clients at once, allowing clients to chat in real-time with each other.
 R'Chat keeps chat logs for later inspection by admin users.
 >  * Discord is a common application that all of the team members use, which is a part of why we are interested in how programming for a chat application works.
 >  * Clients will run client executable, with terminal prompts for user authentication upon connection.
 Upon connection, client messages will be broadcast and received by other clients.
+On server side where the server was ran, it will have all messages sent listed.
 Client will disconnect upon specific user input format (//quit).
 Server will also terminate upon specific input format by a server admin (//exit).
+Client can also send some emojis to add more variation rather than just messages.
  > * Creating a client/server style chat room serves as an introduction to using C++ for socket programming and multithreading, both of which are important concepts in Embedded Systems, System Programming, Distributed Systems, and Cloud Computing.
 It is also a good exercise in using authentication methods and storing data.
 This project is also complex enough that it requires proper use of OOP concepts to keep code readable and scalable so it is great practice for us as students.
  > * This project is written in C++ and utilizes C++ tools such as CMake for ease of development.
 The functionality is supported by libraries for socket programming (networking), multithreading (multiple client handling), and file formatting for storing user credentials.
->  * Upon asking for authentication, user will be prompted with "Register(0) or Login(1):"
+>  * Upon asking for authentication, user will be prompted with "Register(0) or Login(1):" and user can either input 1 or 0 depending on what they want to do.
->  * Upon successful login or registration, user will be prompted with "Login successful!" or "Registration successful!" respectively.
+>  * Upon successful login or registration, output with "Login successful!" or "Registration successful!" will be printed out respectively.
->  * Upon unsuccessful login or registration user will be prompted with "Username or password not recognized." or "This user already exists, please login instead." respectively.
+>  * Upon unsuccessful login or registration, output with "Username or password not recognized." or "This user already exists, please login instead." will be printed out respectively.
 >  * Messages from other users will be displayed in the format "username: message contents"
+>  * Specifically, once connected, the client can send messages as input to another client if they are connected to the server and the message sent as input will be the output for the other client connected.

 ## User Interface Specification
 ### Navigation Diagram